renderedtext/semaphore-docs-new/source/docs/secrets.md

  - Secret name, and,
  - Secret description.

+After, click "Create Secret".
 This will create a secret that can be shared across your organization.
 Newly created secret is automatically added to the "Owners" team of your organization.

 ### Editing a secret